Notes on John 10

 “The

-good shepherd lays down his life for the sheep,” v.11.
-The laying down of His life
+good shepherd lays down his life for the sheep” v.11.
+This laying down is Jesus’

-is Jesus’ voluntary death on the cross.
-The intended beneficiaries of His
+voluntary death on the cross.
+The intended beneficiaries of His sacrifice are

-sacrifice are His sheep.
-They are identified within John 10 as a gift from the
+His sheep.
+They are identified within John 10 both as a gift from the Father,

 When